 Be prepared to live without potable running water.
 The aftermath of many different disasters is made worse by the fact that public utilities are also affected.
 When we lived in our cabin, our well pump ran on electricity, so any power outage also meant that we had no running water.
-Not only this, but there have been several examples over the past year of exactly how vulnerable our water supply is.
-Residents of West Virginia were without water for weeks after a chemical spill, and more recently, Toledo, Ohio had to ban public water usage when an algae bloom occurred in the public water supply.
-You should have a water plan, including back-up supply of drinking water, as well as a way to harvest and purify water.
+Not only this, but there have been several examples over the past few years of exactly how vulnerable our water supply is.
+Residents of West Virginia were without water for weeks after a chemical spill, and more recently, Toledo, Ohio had to ban public water usage when algae bloom occurred in the public water supply.
+Earlier this year, it was reported that millions of gallons of contaminated water tainted with arsenic, lead, and other toxic metals flow into streams and ponds in certain regions of the US every day.
+You should have a water plan, including a back-up supply of drinking water, as well as a way to harvest and purify water.
 As well, you need to have some back-up sanitation solutions.

 Be prepared for financial emergencies.
 In our current economic climate, a personal financial disaster is on the horizon for many families.
 You need to build an emergency fund to help prepare for life without a steady paycheck or for unexpected, but necessary, expenses that crop up.
 Build a pantry of food and supplies that can be relied on during difficult times.
 This means that you’ll have to spend less on those items, freeing up your savings for things like keeping a roof over your head or keeping the utilities on.